robertmand/FAIR-DaSH/_episodes/ep2.md

 ### Why should you upload your data to a data repository?

 To ensure data findability, your data should be uploaded to a public repository where your data can be searched and found, It will make your data comply with the fourth principle of findability (F4) which states that **(Meta)data are registered or indexed in a searchable resource**.
 There are numerous databases where you can upload your data, which are typically data-driven.
-Examples of these databases are **ArrayExpress** for microarray data and RNAseq data.
+Examples of these databases are **ArrayExpress** for high-throughput functional genomics experiments.
 These databases have a set of rules in place to make sure that your data will be FAIR.

 After you upload your data into this database, they are assigned an ID and are indexed in the database.
 So whenever you look for the ID, or even use a keyword for your data, you will find your data.